BNP Paribas Arbitrage SA Increases Stake in Infosys Limited (NYSE:INFY)

 Analyst Ratings Changes

 Several research analysts recently commented on INFY shares.
-StockNews.com raised shares of Infosys from a “hold” rating to a “buy” rating in a research note on Friday, November 11th.
-Susquehanna cut shares of Infosys from a “positive” rating to a “neutral” rating and dropped their target price for the stock from $29.00 to $20.00 in a report on Friday, September 16th.
-JPMorgan Chase & Co. cut shares of Infosys from an “overweight” rating to a “neutral” rating in a report on Monday, August 22nd.
-They noted that the move was a valuation call.
-The Goldman Sachs Group cut shares of Infosys from a “buy” rating to a “sell” rating in a report on Tuesday, September 13th.
-Finally, Cowen dropped their target price on shares of Infosys from $19.00 to $18.00 and set a “market perform” rating on the stock in a report on Friday, October 14th.
+The Goldman Sachs Group downgraded shares of Infosys from a “buy” rating to a “sell” rating in a research note on Tuesday, September 13th.
+Susquehanna Bancshares cut shares of Infosys to a “neutral” rating and dropped their target price for the stock from $29.00 to $20.00 in a report on Friday, September 16th.
+Cowen dropped their target price on shares of Infosys from $19.00 to $18.00 and set a “market perform” rating on the stock in a report on Friday, October 14th.
+Cowen dropped their target price on shares of Infosys from $19.00 to $18.00 and set a “market perform” rating on the stock in a report on Friday, October 14th.
+Finally, Susquehanna cut shares of Infosys from a “positive” rating to a “neutral” rating and dropped their target price for the stock from $29.00 to $20.00 in a report on Friday, September 16th.
 One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $21.06.

 Infosys Stock Performance